 Breakfast and lunch are served in The Veranda, a top-deck restaurant surrounded by glass walls that open to a terrace for alfresco dining in good weather.
 Both meals are served semi-buffet style; you can order dishes from a menu at the grill just outside the restaurant's doors, or you can get your own items from the small buffet set up inside.
 Indoors there's an omelet station.

 Special breakfast items ordered from the grill include egg dishes (like eggs Benedict or poached eggs and corned beef hash), pancakes, waffles and French toast.

 Lunch is similarly served, with hot and cold items available buffet-style, a fresh pasta station, and burgers, chicken, hot dogs and other grilled items outside.

 To add to the dining experience, there are several special events that take place each cruise.
-On one afternoon, there's an outdoor barbecue featuring lobster tails, flank steak and spare ribs that are melt-in-your-mouth fabulous.
+On one evening, there's an outdoor barbecue featuring lobster tails, flank steak and spare ribs that are melt-in-your-mouth fabulous.
 The buffet in the Lounge on the evening of the crew show is beyond wonderful, with local flavors and tons of variety.
-The Lounge itself becomes quite festive too, and is a great venue for visiting with the new friends you've made onboard during the week.
+The Lounge itself becomes quite festive, too, and is a great venue for visiting with the new friends you've made onboard during the week.